 How to use LEAD.app

-If you haven’t downloaded LEAD yet, start by downloading LEAD.bot for Slack at our website, lead.app.
+We have listed the different kinds and benefits of mentorship programs.
+It is now the perfect time to integrate LEAD.bot into your organization’s Slack or Microsoft Teams channels!
+If you haven’t downloaded LEAD yet, start by downloading LEAD.bot for Slack at our website, LEAD.app.
 Once LEAD.bot has been introduced to your workspace, access LEAD’s dashboard by clicking on LEAD.bot under the Apps heading in the left sidebar.
 From there, click the “Advanced Dashboard” button.
-The Advanced Dashboard will open up a window in your browser, where you can click into “Manual Matching” on the left side of the window.
+The Advanced Dashboard will open up a window in your browser, where you can click on “Manual Matching” on the left side of the window.
 Please note that only administrators and authorized HR members can assign matches.

 From this window, users can choose a channel from a dropdown menu to select the pool of people to match from.
-For example, to implement a mentorship program, we recommend creating a channel for mentors and mentees respectively, and then choose each channel to create your mentor matches.
+For example, to implement a mentorship program, we recommend creating a channel for mentors and mentees respectively and then choosing each channel to create your mentor matches.

-Users can match pairs or up to eight people in one group, making LEAD.bot adaptable for one-on-one or group matching.
+Users can match pairs or up to 8 people in one group.
 Once you have created your matches, LEAD.bot will create a group chat with the matches team members, and you can customize an introductory message to send through the chat.
+You can repeatedly match different pairs.

 We recommend suggesting topics or activities for your matches, so they can get to know one another.
-Check out icebreakers and other virtual get-to-know-you activities here [hyperlink to ice breakers].
+Check out icebreakers and other virtual get-to-know-you activities here.